A married man was extorted for having an affair. So he hired a crew that killed his blackmailer, feds say.

 The woman, Holly Williams, and her boyfriend, William Lanway, were shot dead on March 12, 2020, according to police.

-On Friday, Maund and the three men he allegedly paid $750,000 to kill the Nashville couple were arrested on kidnapping, murder and gun charges.
+On Friday, Maund and the three men he is accused of paying $750,000 to kill the Nashville couple were arrested on kidnapping, murder and gun charges.

 In a statement to the Austin American-Statesman, Maund’s attorneys Perry Minton and Sam Bassett said they “have spoken to Mr. Maund only briefly on the matter.”